Upcoming appearances

 Wonderful Moment Captured During December 10, 2023 American Bites Show!

-Thrilled to share this lively moment captured by my dear friend Laurent during my performance at the enchanting Le Petite Left Bank.
+Thrilled to share this lively moment captured by friend, Laurent during an impromptu guest appearance at his show at the enchanting Le Petite Left Bank.
 Dive into the playful clip and let the magic unfold!

 Summer fun and music for you!